Bandit-17/PVBRAIN/README.md

     ref
  ```

-For very old (24V) inverter, another branch can be used
+For very old (24V) inverters, another branch can be used
 ```
 external_components:
   - source: github://syssi/esphome-jk-bms@main